vukics/cppqed/doc/tutorial.rst

 .. rubric:: Footnotes

+.. [#] Some of the code examples presented in this Guide can be found in the files :file:`doc/examples/tutorial[...].cc` in the distribution.
+These files are expected to compile, cf. :file:`doc/examples/Jamfile`.

 .. [#] Ultimate defaults are anyway given by the framework at the point where the :class:`Pars...` classes are defined, but since at that point there is no knowledge about the details of the problem, these cannot always qualify as “sensible”.